american citizen greatness

 Step 2: Draft the Proposals

-DONE: Detailed proposals were drafted defining NAICS 561399 and NAICS 611319.
+DONE: Detailed proposals were drafted defining NAICS 561399, NAICS 611319, and NAICS 518219.
 Supporting evidence was compiled from BLS, USCIS, SEVIS, IIE, Pew, and other sources, along with legal and economic references.
 Proposals were formatted to meet Census Bureau and OMB standards.

 Step 3: Submit to the ECPC